laurengordonfahn/notebook/README.md

 ##Project Description:

-A simple flask app that allows a user to create, view, reorder by date, and delete notes.
+A simple RESTful flask app that allows a user to create, view, edit, reorder by date, and delete notes.
+Using Facebook Oauth sign-in.
 One page fully dynamic.
 A simple building block application for future projects to be built on-top of.

-Features coming soon, make note able to be edited.
+##Enjoy This Project Online:

+notebookonline.herokuapp.com

 ## Getting Started: